CZ-NIC/fred-docs/README.md

 ## History

-The `master` head always points at the newest edition of documentation of the last public release of FRED.
+The `master` always contains the newest edition of the documentation of the last FRED release.
-Documentation editions for older FRED releases are available under tags like `v2.33`.
+The documentation of older FRED releases is available under tags like `v2.33`.
-The oldest historical version tagged is `v2.29`.
+The oldest historical version is `v2.29`.